-Each of our ThinkTanks produces two futures studies over a period of 12 months.
-That is a total of 8 futures studies per year, the contents of which are available to our partner companies in advance.
+Each of our ThinkTanks produces one future study over a period of 12 months.
+That is a total of 6 futures studies per year, the contents of which are available to our partner companies in advance.
 Before we publish the results of our research, we bring together corporate leaders in the DACH region with like-minded people and experts.
 In these strategy sessions, the participants reflect, evaluate, select and work on real challenges in order to return to their companies with viable solutions.
 At these sessions, international guest speakers provide impulses for possible starting points.

 Arrival and Warm Up

 Welcome by Leonhard Zintl, Management Board of Volksbank Mittweida and Jan Berger, CEO 2b AHEAD

 Fishbowl session: "What makes regions attractive in 2030?" - Ralf Schreiber, Lord Mayor of Mittweida and Leonhard Zintl, Board of Management of Volksbank Mittweida

 Fishbowl session: "The future of educational concepts"

 Dinner with dinnerspeaker, Tino Kreßner

 Josefin Graef, Researcher 2b AHEAD: Presentation of the study "The Future of Regional Banking"

 Worksession: Revenues and margins

 Leonhard Zintl is Managing Board of Volksbank Mittweida and a thought leader in his industry.
 His motto "Just do it" is reflected in the region: for him it is a matter of course to stand up for his region.
 He brings together people whom he thinks can shape the future together.